 I have taught modules across many areas of Linguistics as well as some in Cognitive Science.

-Within Linguistics, my main current teaching focus is related to empirical methodology, in particular in areas of natural language data analysis.
-This comprises Functions of Discourse, Cognitive Discourse Analysis, Research Methods in Linguistics, and Language and Communication.
-Since my research addresses the human mind, some of my teaching also draws on insights from Cognitive Science.
+Within Linguistics, my main current teaching focus is related to methodology, in particular concerning the use of language but also spanning other fields.
+This comprises Functions of Discourse (which introduces discourse analysis on the basis of Halliday's Systemic Functional Grammar), Cognitive Discourse Analysis, Research Methods in Linguistics, and Language and Communication.
+My teaching covers fundamental areas in Linguistics (e.g., in Foundations of Linguistics) but also draws on wider insights from Cognitive Science.

-I am happy to supervise postgraduate projects in all of the areas mentioned above, plus further topics related to Cognitive Linguistics, communication, Functional Grammar, or further areas in Linguistics - just get in touch to explore!
+I am happy to supervise postgraduate projects in all of the areas mentioned above, in particular those that employ discourse analysis and/or address topics in areas of cognitive linguistics, communication, functional grammar, and more - just get in touch to explore!